Buying a New Build? Here’s a Checklist With Everything You Need to Know

 Once you’ve got the keys in hand, packed up your old place, and moved everything in, you might be surprised to find that there are still a few problems that crop up with your newly built house.

-“People think they don’t have anything to worry about when they buy new construction,” says Laricy, “but I tell them that new doesn’t necessarily mean new — it’s still a product that is being built, and there can be issues with any house.”
+“People think they don’t have anything to worry about when they buy new construction,” Laricy says, “But I tell them that new doesn’t necessarily mean new — it’s still a product that is being built, and there can be issues with any house.”

 Things to look for:

 Depending on when the problems start, you do have some recourse in following up with the builder.
-“Most developers give a one-year warranty,” says Laricy, “but make sure you read it thoroughly, because it may not include everything.”
+“Most developers give a one-year warranty,” Laricy says, “But make sure you read it thoroughly, because it may not include everything.”

-Building a new home can feel daunting, but being aware of everything involved and having a checklist to guide you, along with an experienced agent, can make a big difference.
-You’ll be able to move through the process with know-how and knowledge — and you’ll hopefully find that the build-up to that new build is worth the wait!
+Building a new home can feel overwhelming, but staying informed and having a solid checklist — along with the guidance of an experienced agent — can make all the difference.
+With the right preparation, you’ll navigate the process confidently and find that the anticipation of your dream home is well worth the wait!

 Header Image Source: (Nikunj Singh / Unsplash)